KeMichelle/eduardo-website/WEBSITE_CONTENT_FOR_CLIENT.md

 **Your Business Description:**

 ```
-Your Authorized Nipponflex Distributor in the UK
+Your authorised Nipponflex Distributor in the UK
 Eduardo Penafiel • EDUP Global Flex
 ```